neams-th-coe/cardinal/doc/content/source/meshgenerators/NekMeshGenerator.md

 This mesh generator will:

 - Take a HEX27 mesh and convert it into an equivalent HEX20 mesh
 - *Optionally* move nodes to be conformal with a cylinder.
-NekRS uses a high-order spectral element solution, which will exactly represent the cylinder surface with its [!ac](GLL) points (as long as the HEX20 elements have their mid-side nodes one the cylinder, which is what this mesh generator does for you)
-- *Optionally* move nodes at polygon corners to a cylindrical radius of curvature.
+  You can also *optionally* move nodes at polygon corners to a cylindrical radius of curvature.
   This allows NekRS to exactly represent curved corners of meshes that represent regular polygons, such as for curving the corners of a mesh representing a six-sided duct.
+Set `geometry_type = cylinder` for either of these.
+- *Optionally* move nodes to be conformal with a sphere surface.

+NekRS uses a high-order
+spectral element solution, which will exactly represent circular surfaces (e.g. circles, cylinders, spheres) its [!ac](GLL) points (as long as the HEX20 elements have their mid-side nodes one the curve, which is what this mesh generator does for you).

 !alert! note title="Have a HEX8 mesh instead of a HEX27 mesh?